un57gcder1/darrenyao/readme.md

 The USA Computing Olympiad is the national computer science olympiad for American high school students.
 The USACO holds four contests each year, in December, January, February, and March (US Open).
 The contest takes place in four divisions, where students scoring sufficiently high are promoted to the next division.

 I currently compete in the Platinum division of the [USA Computing Olympiad](http://usaco.org) (top 200 students nationally).
 In addition, I'm the author of the book _An Introduction to the USA Computing Olympiad_, written as a one-stop-shop comprehensive training resource for the Bronze and Silver divisions of the USACO.
 This book was written to fulfill the need of a standard textbook aimed for the USACO, analogous to AoPS Volume 1 for math or HRK for physics.
+Furthermore, I believe that expensive training classes should not be necessary, and that self-study, at least at the lower levels, should be possible and easy.
 Links to the book are below:

 - [Java Edition](http://darrenyao.com/usacobook/java.pdf)
 - [C++ Edition](http://darrenyao.com/usacobook/cpp.pdf)